aptech/docs/docs/tabulate.rst

 Examples
 ----------------

-Basic usage with a dataset and a formula string
+Basic usage with a dataframe and a formula string
 ++++++++++++++++++++++++++++++++++++++++++++++++

 ::